moodle/moodlenet/README.md

 ## Current Status

-MoodleNet 4.0 now feaures AI metadata generation for resources, gamification to vastly improve how quality is identified and surfaced to you as a user.
+MoodleNet 4.0 now features AI metadata generation for resources, gamification to vastly improve how quality is identified and surfaced to you as a user.

 ## Documentation